Katy has been knitting and crocheting for 10 years and selling her items at local craft shows in Colorado for three years.

-Thinking of learning to crochet or knit?
-Or just trying to understand the difference?
+Are you learning to crochet or knit?
+Or perhaps you are just trying to understand the difference?

 Knit vs. Crochet: How to Tell Them Apart